Understanding Anxiety: How to Cope

 What Is Anxiety

-Anxiety is a person’s specific reaction to stress: typically characterized by a persistent feeling of apprehension or dread in situations that are not actually threatening.
+Anxiety is a person’s specific reaction to stress and typically characterised by a persistent feeling of apprehension or dread in situations that are not actually threatening.

 Do you catch yourself saying this?